-Marginal White Polished Harringbone 1x2 Porcelain Mosaics 12x12
+Marginal White Polished Harringbone 1x2 Porcelain Mosaic 12x12

 - Quantities available is subject to material in transfer, transit and prior sale.
 Please call your branch to confirm availability.